 Tergar Madison holds two regular groups for those who have previously attended Path of Liberation programs.

-For students in the Vajrayana Online course, there is a Thursday noon-1:30pm discussion group, held weekly at the Tergar Madison Meditation Center, 301 S. Blount Street (Click here for the daytime parking map).
-The discussions are based on the readings and videos posted each week for this course.
-If you are newly registered in Vajrayana Online, contact Don Katz (firstname.lastname@example.org) to be added to the mailing list.
+For students who have received pointing out instructions from Mingyur Rinpoche or Khenpo Kunga, there is a Thursday noon-1:30pm discussion group, held weekly at the Tergar Madison Meditation Center, 301 S. Blount Street (click here for the daytime parking map).
+The discussions are based on the Vajrayana Online readings and videos posted each week for the current course.
+If you are newly registered in Vajrayana Online, contact Don Katz (email@example.com) to be added to the mailing list.
 Don sends weekly reminders and suggestions for discussion.

 If you have attended a Path of Liberation retreat or workshop and would like to be added to the email list for these events, please contact Linda Mundt to join the group: firstname.lastname@example.org.